pleiadian53/GRL/README.md

 # Generalized Reinforcement Learning (GRL)

 ### Introduction
-Control policy learning that involves time-varying and evolving system dynamics often poses a great challenge to standard reinforcement learning (RL).
-This repository will focus on building a GRL framework that periodically fulfill three interleaving processes: policy learning, self-organization on the working memory (aka particle reinforcement), and decision concept learning to realize an adaptive, concept-driven RL system.
+Learning a control policy that involves time-varying and evolving system dynamics often poses a great challenge to standard reinforcement learning (RL).
+This repository will focus on building a GRL framework, an adaptive, concept-driven RL system, and crearting instances of GRL agent under such framework.
+On the high level, a GRL agent continously and periodically fulfills three interleaving processes -- policy learning, reinforcing the reinforcement field via "particle reinforcement" (what? see the paper), and decision concept learning ... (to be continued)